After adding a client onboarding workflow,

 Title: Specify the name of your network.

-Default text for the portal welcome title is provided such that you only
+Default text for the portal welcome statement is provided such that you

-need to replace ACCOUNT_NAME with the name of your network, but you can
+only need to replace ACCOUNT_NAME with the name of your network, but you

 Message: Enter the message to be displayed to